-To recap: In the last year, there has been increasing focus on the issue of domestic use of aerial drones (also known as unmanned aerial vehicles, “UAVs”) to conduct surveillance.
+To recap: In the last year, there has been increasing focus on the issue of domestic use of aerial drones (also known as “unmanned aerial vehicles” or “unmanned aircraft systems,” UAV or UAS) to conduct surveillance.
 Months ago, Congress approved the FAA reauthorization bill, which includes a provision to integrate the use of aerial surveillance by drones in the United States by 2015.
 In July, drone makers sought to answer concerns by releasing voluntary guidelines, but privacy questions remain.
 Also, there are security questions, as well, as a recent drone “hijacking” proves.
-First, the voluntary code of conduct, which is not legally binding on the companies that agree to abide by the guidelines.
-The code states, “We will respect the privacy of individuals.”
-There are no details on how individuals’ privacy will be respected.
-In September, the International Association of Chiefs of Police adopted a code of conduct (pdf) for the use of drones in the United States for surveillance of the public.
-However, although the document has statements such as “Unauthorized use of a UA will result in strict accountability,” there is no information about what such accountability means.
-Recently, the Government Accountability Office released a report, “Unmanned Aircraft Systems: Measuring Progress and Addressing Potential Privacy Concerns Would Facilitate Integration into the National Airspace System,” (archive pdf).
-The report recommended that the government address privacy issues with the domestic use of drones.
+Recently, the FAA released its roadmap (pdf) for integrating the use of drones into domestic airspace as well as final privacy requirements (pdf) for the test-site program.